airdaydev/airday/roadmap.md

 - [x] Ability to drag Done nav item to activate drop
 - [x] Pane drop view should create new view, not create new container id view
 - [x] show active container list in page title (requires a link to session - make session proper singleton?)
-- [] views to be set as active on close, split horizontally, vertically
+- [x] views to be set as active on split horizontally, vertically
-- [] splitting non container list horizontally/vertically etc breaks
+- [x] splitting non container list horizontally/vertically etc breaks
+- [] closing a list focuses on the previous list item
 - [] Dummy data some dumb items
 - [] group lists (one level)
 - [] When items get deleted, ensure no latent references in selection sets, focus etc